samrere/face-cartoon/README.md

 # face-cartoon
 This is a python implementation of face cartoon.
+* bilateral filter
+* enhance saturation
+* color quantization using KNN
+* overlay with modified canny edge (have line width > 1)

 before             |  after
 :-------------------------:|:-------------------------: